Azure/azure-powershell/src/Resources/MSGraph.Autorest/docs/New-AzADSpCredential.md

 # New-AzADSpCredential

 ## SYNOPSIS
-Create key credentials or password credentials for an service principal.
+Creates key credentials or password credentials for an service principal.

 ## SYNTAX